Avanade/DevOpsHOL/getting-started/README.md

 ## Create MVC web application ##
 1. Open Visual Studio 2017

-2. Go to File -> New -> Project and create a new ASP.NET web application<br>
+2. Go to File -> New -> Project... and create a new ASP.NET Core Web Application<br>
     + Name: DevOpsHOL<br>
     + Location: *where ever you put project source*<br>
     + Create Directory for solution: Checked<br>
     + Create new Git repository: Checked<br>
     + Click OK<br>
-    + On the next dialog, choose MVC as the application type and check "Add unit tests", No Authentication<br>
+    + On the next dialog, choose Web Application (Model-View-Controller) as the application type, No Authentication<br>
     + Click OK<br>

-3. Build, run unit tests and run the solution to make sure everything is OK to this point.
+3. Build and run the solution to make sure everything is OK to this point.
-    + Test -> Run -> All Tests (Ctrl+R,A)<br>
     + Debug -> Start Debugging (F5)<br>
 		+ If application doesn't start the first time, just run again.
     + Do a quick smoke test to verify that the solution built and runs correctly.<br>
+    + Close browser and stop debugging<br>

+4. Choose File -> New -> Project... and add a Unit Test Project (.NET Core) project, to the solution *not the .NET Framework unit test project*.
+    + Name: DevOpsHOL.Tests<br>
+    + Solution: Add to solution<br>

+5. Rename **UnitTest.cs** to **HomeControllerTest.cs** and replace the file contents with the content of this file [HomeControllerTest.cs](../source/tests/HomeControllerTest.cs)

+6. Add the "DevOpsHOL" as references to the DevOpsHOL.Tests project.
+Tip: Use quick refactoring.

+7. Build, run unit tests and run the solution to make sure everything is OK to this point.
+    + Test -> Run -> All Tests (Ctrl+R,A)<br>
+    + Debug -> Start Debugging (F5)<br>
+    + Do another quick smoke test to verify that the solution built and runs correctly.<br>
-    + Close application<br>
+    + Close browser and stop debugging<br>

-4. Add solution to VSTS project (Team Explorer -> Sync -> Publish Git Repo)
+8. Add solution to VSTS project (Team Explorer -> Sync -> Publish Git Repo)
     + Push to Visual Studio Team Services<br>
     + Repository name: DevOpsHOL<br>
     + Publish repository will create a project in VSTS (NOTE: if you have multiple VSTS accounts, make sure this is published to the correct Team Services Domain).<br>

 ![](<media/GS1.png>)

-5. Log in to VSTS with browser and verify that DevOpsHOL project was created and source code is uploaded.
+9. Log in to VSTS with browser and verify that DevOpsHOL project was created and source code is uploaded.

 ## Next steps

 - [Continuous Integration](../continuous-integration/README.md)